-Dental CareWhy good dental health is important
+Dental Care at HomeWhy good dental health is important

 According to research, the most common chronic childhood disease in America is tooth decay, affecting 50 percent of first-graders and 80 percent of 17-year-olds.
 Early treatment prevents problems affecting a child’s health, well-being, self-image and overall achievement.

-The National Institute of Dental & Craniofacial Research estimates that children will miss 52 million hours of school each year due to oral health problems and about 12.5 million days of restricted activity every year from dental symptoms.
+It is estimated that children will miss 52 million hours of school each year due to oral health problems and about 12.5 million days of restricted activity every year from dental symptoms.
 Because there is such a significant loss in their academic performance, the Surgeon General has made children’s oral health a priority.

-The American Dental Hygiene Association states that a good oral hygiene routine for children includes:
+A good oral hygiene routine for children includes:

 - Regular visits with their pediatric dentist to check for cavities and possible developmental problems.